-Real quick, and I’ll share my thoughts about Taylor’s posts .
+Real quick, and I’ll share what I got out of Erika’s post.
 If you aren’t signed up for my email list, then you are missing out on exclusive content and updates from Sarah.Mozingo.com and a great source of inspiration and encouragement throughout the week!

-If you like what I share on this blog, make sure to follow me on social @sarahfordmozingo on Instagram and Facebook!
+If you like what I share, please follow @sarahfordmozingo on Facebook and Instagram!